 8. Manto

-‘Manto’ was the film that saw my serious movie viewing rewarded this year.
+‘Manto’ was the film that saw my serious movie viewing reward this year.
 Apart from being an obviously good biopic, this is a film that I can proudly say has absolutely zero commercial trappings.
 Director Nandita Das’ first win is her choice to focus intensely on Manto’s waning years in Lahore post the partition.
-As a result, none of it feels rushed, and despite that, the director is able to squeeze in three of the prolific writer’s most famous short stories in the narrative, enacted for the film.
-The period setting and Urdu dialogues are delectable and you feel yourself transported to a lost time too far gone.
+As a result, none of it feels rushed, and despite that, the director is able to squeeze in three of the prolific writer’s most famous short stories in the narrative enacted for the film.
+The period setting and Urdu dialogues are delectable, and you feel yourself transported to a time that is too far gone.
 The conversations between Manto, Chugtai and other contemporaries are extremely well written and performed.
 To add to it, if you are a fan of the writer’s work, there is no reason why the jaded charm of ‘Manto’ won’t appeal to you.
 In terms of sheer filmmaking craft, ‘Manto’ is pure class.

 Read More: Best Horror Movies of 2018